 We love the Java Bird Stand so much that we have one in our bird room right by Peachy’s cage and another in the basement.
-Our birds love to exercise and climb all over these bird stands and we love the tree like configuration that has remained sturdy for years!
+Our birds love to exercise and climb all over these stands and we love the tree like configuration that has remained sturdy for years!

-The large Java Bird Stands are massive making them just right for a large bird like Peachy.
+The large Java Bird Stand is massive making them just right for a large bird like Peachy, a Moluccan Cockatoo.
 Java wood is actually reclaimed from coffee bushes, hence the name.
 While the actual coffee bean is problematic for parrots, the dense very hardwood if bird safe.
 Java wood grows in odd, twisting configurations and features horizontal branches.
 These bushes have a wide variance in the thickness of the branches making them fun for parrots to climb on while offering superior foot exercise.

 TRAY: The first thing that we suggest is to develop a coating for the tray.
 As it stands, the tray is made from plywood with a nice lip to contain debris.
 Over time, the plywood has absorbed moisture.
 Originally, we applied heavy duty linoleum tiles to the tray but the glue gave way after about 5 years.
 About 6 months ago, we sanded the stray down and applied some spray on rubber paint, however, the rubber paint hasn’t held up as well as expected.
 We may explore taking the tray down to get it Rhino coated or simply gluing down actual laminate.

 FOOD CUPS: We are not impressed with the cups that come with the Java Tree.
 They seem to be made out of a concrete like material and are shaped to look like half a coconut shell.
 They quickly broke.
 We replaced the cups with stainless steel screw on cups.